vishwadoshi-19/vishwadoshi-19/README.md

 - 👋 Hi, I’m Vishwa
-- 👀 I’m interested in ... learning to code
-- 🌱 I’m currently learning ... html , css , javascript , python , DSA
+- 🌱 I’m currently learning ... html , CSS, javascript, python, DSA, ReactJS

 <!---
 vishwadoshi-19/vishwadoshi-19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.